-(1) Law which is inconsistent with paragraph (2) of Article 3 of this Basic Law shall remain in force until adapted to that provision, but not beyond March 31, 1953.

-(2) Laws that restrict freedom of movement in view of the present housing shortage shall remain in force until repealed by a federal law.
+- (1) Law which is inconsistent with paragraph (2) of Article 3 of this Basic Law shall remain in force until adapted to that provision, but not beyond 31 March 1953. - (2) Laws that restrict freedom of movement in view of the present housing shortage shall remain in force until repealed by a federal law.

-Article 118 [New delimitation of Länder in the Southwest]
+Article 118 [New delimitation of Baden and Württemberg]